Dominic Bruce: Pranks

+Ausweis, travel documents

+In the Evidenz Zimmer (interview room), a German Officer invited many to an open meeting.
+At the meeting, Jim Rogers scanned a lag crawling along the floor boards.
+The lag — was that serial escaper, Dominic Bruce.

+Bruce overloaded the room with inmates.
+The prisoners overwhelmed the officer.
+They all chatted away whilst Bruce stole the Aktentasche.
+This case contained papers.
+A demanded escaping resource and probably useful when travelling through occupied Europe.
+Rogers also noted, the exit: Bruce shuffled out with the case, hat and gloves, hidden by the crowd.

+Rogers explained, this officer reacted to this theft.
+An Appell was called and the guards lost their composure.
+Threats were made.
+Rogers had never seen promises of reprisals at that level.

 Nicknames

-In his IWM interview tapes he tells how he fooled the King's cousin Viscount Lascelles (later the Earl of Harewood, he was being kept in Colditz as a hostage by the SS) into believing that the average or medium size of homo sapiens was 5 feet 3 inches (his own height).
+In his IWM interview tapes, he tells how he fooled the King's cousin Viscount Lascelles (later the Earl of Harewood, he was being kept in Colditz as a hostage by the SS) into believing that the average or medium size of homo sapiens was 5 feet 3 inches (his own height).
 When Lascelles told his mess mates about this novel theory it did not take them long to discover who had fooled him.
 That resulted in his nickname, 'the Medium Sized Man.'
-Bruce was also known as the 'Medium Sized Officer.'He was also known as 'Brucie' or 'Bruce.'
+Bruce was also known as the 'Medium Sized Officer.'The Germans called him Der Kleine behind his back, or more formally 'Kapitein Brücke' (Captain Bridge') which was the nearest they could come to pronouncing his family name in German.
+He was also known as 'Brucie' to friends, or simply 'Bruce.'

-During his failed escape under the wire at Colditz he discovered his German nickname, as the guard who fell over him in the dark (and in his fright shot at Bruce, just barely missing his eyebrow) answered the security patrol's question as to who it was by saying 'Der Kleine' ('the little one').
+During his failed escape under the wire at Colditz, he discovered his German nickname, as the guard who fell over him in the dark (and in his fright shot at Bruce, just barely missing his eyebrow) answered the security patrol's question as to who it was by saying 'Der Kleine' ('the little one').
 The sentry overcame his shock only to burst out laughing when Bruce shouted "I surrender" in an effort to prevent him shooting again.
 When he emerged from his six-week sentence in solitary confinement he asked another prisoner, Cyril Lewthwaite, who spoke excellent German, if he could explain the guard's odd reaction.
 Lewthwaite asked Bruce what he had said in German.
 Bruce obliged, whereupon Lewthwaite pointed out that "Ich ueber gebe mich" does not in fact mean "I surrender" but "I am going to be sick" (taken from a private letter to Peter Tunstall dated 5 September 1979).